CyndiMorris/AnalyticsProjects/WeRateDogs/aboutwrd.md

 The Dogtionary explains the various stages of dog: doggo, pupper, puppo, and floof(er) insert image here

-**Additional Data via the Twitter API**
+**Twitter API**

-Back to the basic-ness of Twitter archives: retweet count and favorite count are two of the notable column omissions.
-Fortunately, this additional data can be gathered by anyone from Twitter's API.
-Well, "anyone" who has access to data for the 3000 most recent tweets, at least.
-But you, because you have the WeRateDogs Twitter archive and specifically the tweet IDs within it, can gather this data for all 5000+.
-And guess what?
-You're going to query Twitter's API to gather this valuable data.
+The Twitter archive lacks columns for retweet count and favorite count, but this data can be obtained from Twitter's API.
+A WeRateDogs Twitter archive with retweet and favorite counts has been provided.

 **Image Predictions File**